woocommerce/breakingbot/README.md

 [Tumblr](https://engineering.tumblr.com) built the bot as `bb8` many moons ago.
 [WordPress VIP](https://wpvip.com) retuned the bot.
 And [Automattic](https://automattic.com/about) open sourced it.

+This particular fork of Breaking Bot is for WooCommerce.
+WooCommerce has a slightly different incident management process than WordPress VIP, and a slightly different Slack channel structure.

 ## Architecture

 Breaking Bot is composed of the following major pieces: